Okikulo/TinyTrash/README.md

 - `SPACE` - Take photo
 - `Q` - Quit

 Photos are saved to `others` folder.
-After capturing, zip the folder and upload to your google drive
+After capturing, zip the folder and upload to the google drive

 ---
 ## Features